History of the Los Angeles Lakers: 2007–2014: Bryant and Gasol years

 Kobe Bryant (left), and Pau Gasol (right), would help the Lakers reach the NBA Finals three consecutive seasons and win 2 of those NBA Finals back-to-back.

 The Lakers started the 2007–08 season surprisingly well.
 Fueled by the emergence of Andrew Bynum as a main option at center, the Lakers would even enjoy being the number-one team in the Western Conference for three days.
 Capped by an early season trade for Trevor Ariza, rumors of Bryant wanting to leave Los Angeles were finally beginning to die.
 However, before the Lakers could savor their new success, Bynum would go down with a knee injury that would take him out for the remainder of the season.
 Suddenly, the contending Lakers would lose three straight games.
 The remainder of the season looked bleak for the Lakers, who were struggling to win games.
 It seemed that injuries, once again, would cripple another Laker season.

 On February 1, 2008, the Lakers dealt the unpopular Kwame Brown, rookie Javaris Crittenton, veteran Aaron McKie, the draft rights to Marc Gasol, and first-round picks in 2008 and 2010 for Spaniard all-star forward Pau Gasol (Marc's older brother) and a second-round draft choice in 2010.

-With the Lakers now having a center and power forward who are both at least 7 feet tall, analysts have referred to Gasol and Bynum as "the twin towers", similar to famous NBA duos such as Tim Duncan and David Robinson, Patrick Ewing and Bill Cartwright, and the originally named duo of Hakeem Olajuwon and Ralph Sampson.
-Even while waiting for Bynum's return, the Lakers were playing very well and got a second taste of being best in the Western Conference.
+Even while waiting for Bynum's return, the Lakers were playing well and moved up to second in the Western Conference.